Hello, and welcome!

 Establishing Healthy Sleeping Habits: In 2014 I designed and implemented a 5 session sleep hygiene class for cancer patients at the Cross Cancer Institute.
 All of the participants who were experiencing a lack of sleep reported either an improvement in the sleep time or quality as a result of attending this class.
 Many became able to sleep without the use of sleep aids.
 Attend a group or discuss your sleep issues with me individually during session.

-As a Christian I am comfortable bringing faith in to our sessions.
-Together we can explore your faith issues.
-I can assist you in exploring your options and discover grace as you make decisions in difficult times.
+As a Christian I am very comfortable bringing faith in to our sessions.
 Some of my favorite scriptures are as follows:

 Isaiah 26:3-4 "You will keep him in perfect peace, Whose mind is stayed on You, Because he trusts in You."
 NKJV